|

 TCP Flags

-to ignore or capture packets based on TCP flags.
-Check a flag or a
+Allows you to ignore or capture packets based on TCP flags.
+Check a

-when a new packet with the entered TCP flags is processed: the
+taken when a new packet with the entered TCP flag is processed: the

 packet can be either captured or ignored.

-example shows how to make the program ignore TCP packets with the
+This example shows how to make the program ignore TCP packets with

 captured.